VEkh/hottspot-taobot/cpp/sandbox/doc/performance.md

 #### Next Thing(s) to Try

 ### 2022-04-25:
+#### Remarks
+##### Stocks/ETFs
+* VERY promising sign today
+* Today's win rate was 82.61%, but it still lost.
+Here are few observations:
+  * The entry indicator is sound
+  * Taking 20 seconds of profit is a good profit exit strategy.
+  * The loss strategy needs work.
+* It takes too long to stop a loss.
+I'll focus on this and tweak it so that it allows enough time to lose but doesn't close too quickly.
+* I'll introduce a new kind of signal, a stop_loss_signal, which will contrast the open_signal
+* The stop_loss_signal signal will be set once a position is open.
+If it offers a signal to open in the opposite direction and the open position is losing, then we'll close open position.
+* Also, when volatility slowed, fewer positions opened.
+Maybe this isn't a bad thing.
+However, I'm going to try setting a signal to open if the signlaer outpaces the signaled in one direction for at least a minute.

+#### Next Thing(s) to Try

+### 2022-04-25:
 #### Performance
 ##### Forex (Paper)
 * Return: $ (% Account) (% Daily Salary) (vs. QQQ: %)